ericoporto/ags-manual-wiki/File.md

 overwritten.

-eFileAppend opens an existing file for writing and starts adding information at the end (ie. the existing contents are not deleted).
+eFileAppend opens an existing file for writing and starts adding information at the end (i.e. the existing contents are not deleted).

 This function returns a File object, which you use to perform operations on the file. *null* is returned if there was a problem (eg. file not